lamiest/lamiest.github.io/README.md

   <div id="home" class="content active">
     <h2>Home</h2>
     <p>Senior Computer Engineering Jasem Alsuwaidi is ready to explore the vast and complex background of computers using the tools and knowledge gained within Khalifa University.
-Currently partaking in an intership opportunity in Security Industry and Regulation Agency.
+Currently partaking in an intership opportunity in Security Industry Regulation Agency.
 You will find all of my projects in the projects page and their respective links under!</p>
     Contacts:<br>
     jasem.a.alsuwaidi@gmail.com<br>
     [github](https://github.com/lamiest) <br>